socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-04-declarative-vs-imperative.md

 [SC]

 [VO]
 Now, an important thing to remember about the difference between declarative and imperative is that a declarative abstraction almost always has an imperative process underneath it.
 We can't change the fact that stuff needs to happen.
+In the case of getting somewhere, I still need to know when and where to turn, and the same steps will happen.

+[SC]

+[VO]
+But, what the declarative approach makes possible is

 But what we can do is, make getting that stuff done a little bit easier.
 And isn't that what computers are great at?

 [SC]